dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 dapr run --app-id order-processor dotnet run
 ```

-This starts the `order-processor` ID and triggers the workflow activities.
+This starts the `order-processor` app with unique workflow ID and runs the workflow activities.

 Expected output: